Skip to content

 Hi, I’m Lauren Thell, author of Christian YA fiction and blogger for teens who are ready to exceed the world’s expectations.

-The transition to adulthood is a critical crossroads for all young adults.
-It’s the time when you must choose whether to take responsibility for your faith or abandon it altogether.
+The transition to adulthood is a critical crossroads.
+It’s the time when you must either take responsibility for your faith or abandon it altogether.
 You will either look at church and Christianity and say there’s nothing there, and none of this means anything, or it’s deeply true, and that changes everything.

-So many will choose the “nothing there” approach, where you are no longer accountable to a higher power and your life is lived entirely in service to self.
-Those who do view this path as the way to freedom from what they otherwise consider oppression to self-autonomy.
+Many will decide there’s “nothing there” and forgo accountability to a higher power in exchange for a life lived entirely in service to self.
+They view this path as the way to freedom from what they otherwise consider oppression to self-autonomy.

 take esponsibility for Your Faith christian graduate

-This is probably the most critical mistake many young adults make: eschewing church.
-Your faith needs the rejuvenation of regular time in worship with other Christians.
+This is probably the most critical mistake many young adults make: quitting church.
+Which is why choosing to continue participation in regular worship is one of the first ways young adults can own their faith.
+Your faith needs the rejuvenation of worship with other Christians.
 If you let this go, it won’t be long before your faith crumbles.

 Decide today that you will worship the Lord, even when no one is there to make you go to church on Sunday.